 There is a growing consensus that to manage this properly, we need to consider floods at a catchment scale, looking at every part of the landscape which catches rain, snow, sleet and hail (precipitation), because it all ends up in the same place (the sea), travelling along ever decreasing slivers of land as it travels from high and wide mountains and moors, through managed farmland and busy, compact, concreted towns and cities before eventually flowing into the sea.
 As the water moves from high ground to the sea, the volume of water increases while the land for it to occupy decreases and it is this which causes floods to occur because our current concrete infrastructure of walls and pipes have reached their limit.

 In the past we have protected our houses, hospitals, schools, farms, businesses, towns and cities, using concrete, pipes and walls to keep the water out, hoping it would rush by… draining quickly through channels and straightened rivers.
 Now we understand that we need to look much further up the hill.
 As soon as each drop of water lands on the ground, we need to be working with natural processes as much as we can to slow each drop down as soon as we can.
 That way we can reduce the burden on our current urban drainage systems, by reducing the intense impact of storm events.
 Working with natural processes to do this is called Natural Flood Management (NFM).

-Their leaves intercept the rain drops before they hit the ground and suck more water up through their roots.
+Their leaves intercept the rain drops before they hit the ground and the tree roots suck up water.

 This is just one reason why MFFP is working closely with the Environment Agency, Local Authorities, water companies and others to maximise the benefits of rewetting the moors and enabling more sphagnum to grow.
 Other benefits include water quality, reducing the impact of climate change, improving biodiversity and making a great place to visit.